jprumekso/tookuw/README.md

 # Tookuw

-I chalenge myself to build a complete state-based UI app using vanilla JS and here it is Tookuw.
-> Tookuw is a simple state-based point of sale built with Bootstrap and vanilla JS.
+I chalenge myself to build a complete state-based UI app using vanilla JS.
+Then here it is Tookuw **a simple state-based point of sale built with Bootstrap and vanilla JS.**

 ## Features
 Here are what you can do with this simple UI: